4gn3s/weatherStationCode/README.md

     {}%".format(temp, humid))
 ```

-5. Gathering data
+## Gathering data
 New data from the sensor can be obtained every 2 seconds.
+It is streamed to my sparkfun API account.

-6. Visualizing data
+## Visualizing data
 The data is visualized using the D3 library.
+The results can be viewed here: [https://4gn3s.github.io/weatherStation/](https://4gn3s.github.io/weatherStation/)
+There are separate graphs for temperature and humidity.

-7. Final thoughts
+## Final thoughts